Frequently Asked Questions

 I know my neighbor got approval for his project a couple months ago.
 How do I see that request?

-As a homeowner you are allowed to see all requests during the submittal and approval process.
+If your state or association dictates, homeowners are allowed to see all requests during the submittal and approval process.
 You may also add your comments on any request during this time.
-After a request is finalized (approved or denied) it goes into archive status and you should contact your association (or the property management company serving your neighborhood) to have access to archived data.
-Once your association or property management company verifies that you have the right to access, they will authorize ARC Tracker to assign you an "auditor" role for a period of time and you can review all past requests while that role is active.
+After a request is finalized (approved or denied) it goes into archive status and you should contact your association (or the management company serving your neighborhood) to have access to archived data.
+Once your association or management company verifies that you have the right to access, they will work with ARC Tracker to grant you access to the request archive.

 What do the different request statuses mean?